mytardis/mytardis_ngs_ingestor/README.md

 In this example, `{run_path}` is `/mnt/bigdisk/160915_FHT451_0119_AC6AMWACXZ/`
 and `{run_id}` is `160915_FHT451_0119_AC6AMWACXZ`.

+`illumina_uploader.py` does not run `bcl2fastq` automatically.
+It is a assumed that the run has already been demultiplexed.

 How a 'run' is structured in the MyTardis data model